cescoffier/reactive-coffeeshop-demo/README.md

 # Baristas do breaks

-1. Stop the Kafka barista
+1. Stop the Kafka barista(s)
 1. Continue to enqueue order
 1. On the dashboard, the orders are in the "IN QUEUE" state
 1. Restart the barista
 1. They are processed

-# 2 baristas are better
+# 2 or more baristas are better

 #### Quarkus